luije87/documentation/csv.rst

-bio                        A student bio major_names                Semi-colon separated list minor_names                Semi-colon separated list time_zone                  The time zone that this user is in.
+bio                        A student bio major_names                Semi-colon separated list minor_names                Semi-colon separated list skill_names                Semi-colon separated list of skills external_link_urls         Semi-colo separated list of external links for the profile time_zone                  The time zone that this user is in.
 See time zones section for more details. disabled                   Pass true if this student should not be able to login work_study_eligible        Pass true if this student is eligible for work study jobs